Chevrolet Chevelle: 1974

 The upscale luxury trim level for 1974 was the new Malibu Classic, offered in sedan, coupe, and station wagon models.
 Unlike the 1973 Laguna, the Malibu Classic used the same front end and chrome bumper as the lesser models and had smaller vertical opera windows and a spring-loaded hood ornament.
-Early-production 1974 Classic coupes required the vinyl roof option; apparently inserts were used to cover part of the big rear quarter window.
+Early-production 1974 Classic coupes required the vinyl roof option.
+Apparently, inserts were used to cover part of the big rear quarter window until new sheetmetal had been readied for production.
 Later-built cars were available with a standard painted roof that included the smaller opera window.
 This configuration was continued through the end of Chevelle production in 1977.
 Inside, the Malibu Classic interiors had notchback bench seats upholstered in cloth or vinyl, carpeted door panels, and simulated woodgrain instrument panel trim.
 Optional on Malibu Classic coupes were swiveling bucket seats in cloth or vinyl.
 The base Deluxe series was dropped for 1974, making the Malibu the base model.
 Base engines were the 250 cuin straight-six engine and the 350 V8.